staubina/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

   set up with the **Manual** assignment method.

   You can only have one cohort that will receive verified track content.
-The cohort must be defined as having **Manual** learner assignment, but learners are assigned to this cohort automatically by edx when they enroll in or upgrade to the verified track for your course.
+The cohort must be defined as having **Manual** learner assignment.
+Learners are assigned to this cohort automatically by edX when they enroll in or upgrade to the verified track for your course.

-* Provide the name of the cohort you will use for your verified track learners to your partner manager.
+* Provide the exact, case sensitive name of the cohort you will use for your verified track learners to your partner manager.
 After your course has been configured to use verified track cohorting, you will not be able to change the name of the verified track cohort, or to disable cohorts in the course.